ajmccredie/The-Irish-Hexanator/README.md

 - This website was designed for Desktop users first and is responsive for users of smaller devices.

 ## **Summary**
   This interactive website provides users with a fun and easy way to 'cast a spell' on anyone they want.
-To 'put a Hex' or 'curse' on someone, the user generates a number of random phrases that can be combined to create a full sentence.
-The user can create as many different sentences or 'Hexes' as they like and as often as they want using as many names of friends or family as they desire.
+This spell is no ordinary magic, it is an evil and unique one with a specifically Irish dimension.
+To virtually 'put a Hex' or digital 'curse' on someone, the user generates a number of random phrases that can be combined to create a full sentence.
+The user can create as many different sentences or 'Hexes' as they like, as often as they want, and using as many names of friends or family as they desire.

-  Unlike many other websites that provide users with a similar kind of random word generator, this project offers users a unique opportunity to create their own unique .
+  Unlike many other websites that may provide users with a random word generator, this project offers users a unique opportunity to create their own personlised phrase that is intended to be shared on social media platforms for fun.

-The site targets users in Dublin, Ireland who:
+The site targets a wide variety of users anywhere in the world who:

-* may already have a Cockapoo dog and need more information about taking care of their dog.

-* may be thinking about getting a new Cockapoo dog and require more information to make their decision.
+* enjoy interactive websites

+* find Irish phrases ammusing.

-Perhaps most importantly, what makes this website stand out from other websites that provide useful information about this dog breed and becoming a new owner; is how it targets users who:
+Perhaps most importantly, what makes this website stand out from other websites that may also generate random phrases is how this fun application enhances the UX for users who:

-* may already be Cockapoo owners and are interested in connecting with and learning from other Cockapoo owners.

-* will find Cockapoo Club gives them a unique opportunity to join their own community and to network with other Cockapoo owners face-to-face.

-* will enjoy sharing photographs of their pets and training their dogs together in person.
+* already familar with word games and generatorsm but would like to expereince something new that is made even more novel because of it's Irish context

+* appreciate the anticipation that builds with each button clicked to cinrementally build a full sentence that can be shared

 ## **[Contents](#contents)**